Not Guilty by Reason of Insanity (NGRI) Training:

 - Terminating Services - Knowing When It's Over

-Registration for the 2017 Adult Competency Restoration Training for CSB & BHA Staff is now OPEN!
+Registration for the 2017 Adult Competency Restoration Training for CSB & BHA Staff is now CLOSED!
+We will be updating the site once 2018 training dates are scheduled.

 For more information on the Competency Restoration training contact Sarah Shrum.